zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

 - Whether to install a minimal skeleton (no default middleware), a flat application structure (all code under `src/`), or a modular structure (directories under `src/` are modules, each with source code and potentially templates, configuration, assets, etc.).
+The default is a "flat" structure;
+  you can always add modules to it later.

 - A dependency injection container.
-We recommend using the default, Zend ServiceManager.
+We recommend using the default, zend-servicemanager.

 - A router.
 We recommend using the default, FastRoute.